matthew-ding/matthew-ding.github.io/_pages/about.md

 ======
 **CS 270: Combinatorial Algorithms and Data Structures (UC Berkeley, Spring 2023)**

-Lecture 12 Notes: Linear probing with 5-wise independence, symmetrization, approximate membership
+[Lecture 12 Notes: Linear probing with 5-wise independence, symmetrization, approximate membership]{http://matthew-ding.github.io/files/lec12.pdf}

 "We shall not cease from exploration.
 And the end of all our exploring will be to arrive where we started and know the place for the first time."